code-cloud9/NET/README.md

 ## Introduction

-The code is for reproducing the numerical experiments and data example results in "Optimal Nonparametric Inference on Network Effects with Dependent Edges".
+The code is for reproducing the numerical experiments and data example results in 'Optimal Nonparametric Inference on Network Effects with Dependent Edges'.

 ## Guidelines for Result Replication